Myngos/rock-paper-scissors/README.md

 # cali
-A simple calculator running on the console
+A simple rock-paper-scissors game running on the console